 Attention

-When you meet with a parent to discuss Child Safety’s worries, you are providing them with information that may change their perception of themselves, their child and the community.
-Parents rarely respond to allegations or disclosures of sexual abuse with unequivocal belief or disbelief, rather their responses could most accurately be described as moving along a continuum of belief, which may fluctuate due to external and internal influences (Humphreys, C (1992) and Christensen, G. & Cramer, H. (2002).
+When you meet with a parent to discuss the concerns Child Safety has, you are providing them with information that may change their perception of themselves, their child and the community.
+Parents rarely respond to allegations or disclosures of sexual abuse with unequivocal belief or disbelief, rather their responses could most accurately be described as moving along a continuum of belief, which may fluctuate due to external and internal influences (Humphreys (1992).

 A child’s disclosure of abuse is likely to be challenging and emotional for practitioners and the parent.
-At times it may seem as though the needs of the parent and the child are conflicting and this can be challenging for practitioners.
+At times it may seem as though the needs of the parent and the child are conflicting and this can be difficult for practitioners to work through.
 Prepare for your conversation with the parent through supervision, role playing and/or practicing with colleague/s or your supervisor.
 This also helps avoid the use of jargon or bureaucratic language which can distance both practitioners and the parent from the child’s experience.

-Practitioners will need to work to keep the child safe while decisions around case direction are made, for example, deciding if the child is returned home to the parent or the alleged abuser or offender.
+Practitioners will need to work to keep the child safe while decisions around case direction are made, for example, deciding if the child is returned home to the parent or the alleged abuser.
 The child’s safety is always the most important decision making criterion.
 Some important questions to answer include:

-- Who will tell the parent that the child has disclosed sexual abuse?
-Note: the child should never be left to tell their parent about the abuse.
+- Who will tell the alleged abusive parent that the child has disclosed sexual abuse?
+Note: the child should never be left to tell their non-offending parent about the abuse, once they have disclosed to Child Safety.

 - Is the parent able to keep the child safe?
 What information does the parent need to be able to keep the child safe?

-- How is contact between the child and the alleged abuser or offender managed?
+- How is contact between the child and the alleged abuser managed?

 - How are we assessing the risk to the child’s siblings?